Thobil/YouAreBusted/README.md

 <img src="./Assets/auto1.png"  width="1000" height="500" />

 Now enable condition and action for V5.
 It's where we write the data of the sensor.
 Save and reload the page and the app.
-Do the exact same for the other template.
+Do the exact same manipulations for the other template.
 You can now see Automation on both of them, but we will focus on the app :

 <img src="./Assets/auto2.jpg"  width="200" height="400" />